Lord's paradox: Holland and Rubin (1983)

 Holland & Rubin (1983) argue that both statisticians have captured accurate descriptive features of the data: Statistician 1 accurately finds no difference in relative weight changes across the two genders, while Statistician 2 accurately finds a larger average weight gain for boys conditional on a boy and girl have the same starting weight.
 However, when turning these descriptions into causal statements, they implicitly assert that weight would have otherwise stayed constant (Statistician 1) or that it would have followed the posited linear model (Statistician 2).
-“In summary, we believe that the following views resolve Lord's Paradox.
+"In summary, we believe that the following views resolve Lord's Paradox.
 If both statisticians made only descriptive statements, they would both be correct.
 Statistician 1 makes their unconditional descriptive statements that the average weight gains for males and females are equal; Statistician 2 makes the conditional (on X) statement that for males and females of equal September weight, the males gain more than the females.
 In contrast, if the statisticians turned these descriptive statements into causal statements, neither would be correct or incorrect because untestable assumptions determine the correctness of causal statements...
 Statistician 1 is wrong because he makes a causal statement without specifying the assumption needed to make it true.
 Statistician 2 is more cautious, since he makes only a descriptive statement.
 However, unless he too makes further assumptions, his descriptive statement is completely irrelevant to the campus dietician's interest in the effect of the dining hall diet." (pg.
 19)Moreover, the underlying assumptions necessary to turn descriptive statements into causal statements are untestable.
 Unlike descriptive statements (e.g. "the average height in the US is X"), causal statements involve a comparison between what happened and what would have happened absent an intervention.
 The latter is unobservable in the real world, a fact that Holland & Rubin term "the fundamental problem of causal inference" (pg.
 10).
-This is explains why researchers often turn to experiments: while we still never observe both counterfactuals for a single subject, experiments let us make statistical claims about these differences in the population under minimal assumptions.
+This explains why researchers often turn to experiments: while we still never observe both counterfactuals for a single subject, experiments let us make statistical claims about these differences in the population under minimal assumptions.
 Absent an experiment, modelers should carefully describe the model they use to make causal statements and justify those models as strongly as possible.